-Notice of withdrawal must be made in writing to the Registrar's Office or an Academic Advisor.
+Notice of withdrawal must be made in writing to the Registrar's Office or an Academic Advisor or by submission of a Withdrawal Request through the Academic Portal.

-The date of receipt of written notice of withdrawal by the Registrar's Office determines the amount of tuition charges potentially eligible for a prorated refund.
+The date of receipt of written notice of withdrawal by the Registrar's Office or the date of submission through the portal (whichever is earlier) determines the amount of tuition charges potentially eligible for a prorated refund.